-When procuring property or services with Federal funds, subrecipients/grantees other than for-profit, private grantees must follow procurement standards as outlined in the Uniform Guidance.
+When procuring property or services with Federal funds, subrecipients/grantees other than ISPs under fixed amount subawards must follow procurement standards as outlined in the Uniform Guidance.
 For a summary of the Uniform Guidance Procurement requirements (2 CFR §§200.318-200.327), please see the attached summary in Appendix B.

-Program Income Requirements74
+Program Income